-This case was selected as the premier operational mesoscale model, the High Resolution Rapid Refresh (HRRR), failed to capture the timing and strength of the wind-ramp event in the WFIP2 study region.
-Figure 23, shows a time by height cross-section from a SODAR near Rufus, Oregon.
+This case was selected as the operational NOAA/NWS High Resolution Rapid Refresh (HRRR) failed to capture the timing and strength of the wind-ramp event in the WFIP2 study region.
+Figure 23, shows a time-height cross-section from a SODAR near Rufus, Oregon.